searls/rubbycop/manual/automated_code_review.md

 ### Codacy

 [Codacy](https://www.codacy.com/) checks your code from style to security, duplication, complexity, and also integrates with coverage.
-Codacy is free for open source, and it provides RuboCop analysis out-of-the-box.
+Codacy is free for open source, and it provides RubbyCop analysis out-of-the-box.

 ### Code Climate